No time to do proper writeups on any of the stuff I’ve got bookmarked, so one of the (all too frequent) linkdumps:

 - Glyph, the eccentric genius behind Twisted , has a neat little hack that pops up a Python window linked with Nautilus from a Nautilus window.
 This would be very useful when experimenting with nautilus-python, which is something that’s key to a fair few of the ideas on my projects list.
 I did play with it before, but it just segfaulted; that bug will have been fixed by now, but I haven’t had time to get back to it.

 - Fundable.org looks pretty cool.

-- Jeremy Keith with an excellent monograph on not using CSS for behaviour—no more
+- Jeremy Keith with an excellent monograph on [not using

 - Jono has been playing with Xgl.
 It’ll be cool.
 When it actually happens.
 Please let it happen; if I knew a way to make all this cool stuff happen quicker I’d do it.
 We really have a chance to steal a march on the Longhorn guys and achieve parity or better with the Mac in this area, and I’m worried that it’ll just stay as a compile-it-yourself-from-CVS project until Windows do it, and then suddenly it’ll be important.
 Of course, I’m not doing anything to help that, but that’s (partially, I admit) because I don’t know what I can do.

 - LugRadio series 2 episode 15 will be out on Monday.
 It’s really good. :-)

 - While we’re talking about LugRadio, LugRadio Live 2005 is pretty much sorted now, and it’s going to be superb.
 It really is.
 I’m very excited about it!